nstanford5/nftAuction/nft-auction-api.md

 ## Program Design

 The purpose of our program is to sell an NFT to the highest bidder.
-We'll need an Creator to establish the sale, provide the NFT, and allow an unknown number of Buyers to place bids in network tokens.
+We'll need a Creator to establish the sale, provide the NFT, and allow an unknown number of Buyers to place bids in network tokens.

 The contract will store the NFT until the deadline has passed and we have a winner for the auction.

 There are a few different options for how the contract actually processes the bid funding.
-In this implementation, we'll retain the `{!rsh highestBid}` in the contract account.
-If a new high bid is placed, we will return the previous amount to the previous bidder and retain the new `{!rsh highestBid}`.
+In this implementation, we'll retain the value of `highestBid` in the contract account.
+If a new high bid is placed, we will return the previous amount to the previous bidder and retain the new `highestBid`.

 At the end of the Auction, the highest bidder is transferred the NFT and the contract transfers the network token funds to the Creator.

-Now that is outlined, we can define our users and their allowed functions/data.
+Next, we define our users and their functions.
 ```
 load: /examples/nft-auction-api/index.rsh
 md5: ae17b7d75b615cbac282ca0d776c6735
 range: 1-13
 ```
 - Line 4 declares a single `{!rsh} Participant` identified as 'Creator'.
-- Line 5 declares a function `{!rsh} getSale` that will return an Object with sale parameters.
+- Line 5 declares a function `getSale` that will return an Object with sale parameters.
-- Line 10 declares an `{!rsh} auctionReady` function for notifying the frontend that the contract is ready to accept API calls for the auction.
+- Line 10 declares an `auctionReady` function for notifying the frontend that the contract is ready to accept API calls for the auction.
 - Line 11 is a function to share bid information with the Creator's frontend.
 - Line 12 is a function useful for displaying the results of the Auction.

-The final set of users in our application is the `{!rsh} bidder`.
+The final set of users in our application is the `bidder`.
 This set of users will all have the same functionality, so we define them as `{!rsh} API`.
 ```
 load: /examples/nft-auction-api/index.rsh
 md5: ae17b7d75b615cbac282ca0d776c6735
 range: 14-16
 ```
-- Line 14 declares our `{!rsh} Bidder` `{!rsh} API`.
+- Line 14 declares our `Bidder` `{!rsh} API`.
-- Line 15 declares the function these users will have access to `{!rsh} bid`.
+- Line 15 declares the function these users will have access to `bid`.

 It will also be useful for the frontend implementation for us to define some `{!rsh} View` information.
 ```